Easy Cake Pop Recipe with Cake Mix or Homemade Cake

 This stage is when the center of the cake ball firms up enough to coat properly.

-Step 4: Melt the Chocolate & Prep the Sticks
+Step 4: Anchor the Stick in Chocolate

-• Melt the chocolate (dark, white, or candy melts) in 30-second bursts in the microwave.
+- Melt the chocolate (dark, white, or candy melts) in 30 second bursts in the microwave.

-• Stick into the melted chocolate, then press halfway into the cake ball.
+- Stick into the melted chocolate, then press halfway into the cake ball.

-• Let them set upright.
+- Let them set upright.
 This step anchors your cake pop stick securely.

 Pop stick into the melted chocolate = no wobbly pops later.

-Step 5: Dip, Coat & Let Set
+Step 5: Dip, Coat & Set

-• Gently dip the cake pop into the chocolate coating — not too fast, or you’ll lose it.
+- Gently dip the cake pop into the chocolate coating — not too fast, or you’ll lose it.

-• Tap off excess chocolate while rotating slowly.
+- Tap off excess chocolate while rotating slowly.

-• Place the cake pop upright in a styrofoam block or drying stand.
+- Place the cake pop upright in a styrofoam block or drying stand.

 Remember to coat the cake balls fully and let them harden at room temp — not the fridge, unless using candy melts.